 Cooney Hall hosts 12 classrooms, two of which are computer labs, and are equipped with Microsoft and Apple software.
 There are cameras for filming lectures and to provide streaming capabilities.
 The top-of-the-line classrooms provide an innovative setting to educate the next generation of Christian business leaders.

-The Regions Community Resource Room on the fourth floor of Cooney Hall is a multipurpose room that is used for events for up to 300 people.
-Brock School of Business typically hosts events such as our student career networking nights and other events designed to connect students to industry professionals, the Regions New Venture Challenge business plan competition, the annual Academic Internship Breakfast, and awards ceremonies and banquets.
+The Regions Community Resource Room on the fourth floor of Cooney Hall is a multipurpose room used for events for up to 300 people.
+Brock School of Business typically hosts events such as our student career networking nights and other events designed to connect students to industry professionals, as well as awards ceremonies and banquets.
 The space can also be used as an additional classroom and is commonly used for events hosted by entities from across Samford’s campus.